 - Giving back would be a good thing.
 The very evening I moved permanently to Sydney, Australia, a place where I had no family and few friends, I made a beeline directly for the Ruby community, and was welcomed.
 Over time, I gave talks, mentored new developers, made new friends, and had lots of fun.
 I felt that this was a community worth maintaining and contributing to.

 - More public speaking.
 I figured that becoming an organiser would essentially force me to have a regular speaking gig, and help keep those vocal skills sharp.

-After nearly two years of being a RORO organiser, I took on further organiser roles at the Elixir Sydney, GraphQL Sydney, and Elm Sydney meetups, of which I am still an organiser of at the time of this writing.
-This required me to pass on my RORO torch on to a new team of amazing people, as four meetups became a bit too much for me to handle (it is good to be cognizant of your personal limits!).
+After nearly two years of being a RORO organiser, I took on further organiser roles at the Elixir Sydney, GraphQL Sydney, and Elm Sydney meetups, where I am still an organiser at the time of this writing.
+This required me to pass on my RORO torch to a new team of amazing people, as four meetups became a bit too much for me to handle (it is good to be cognizant of your personal limits!).

 I have no regrets on having travelled down the organiser path, and still find that I enjoy doing it.
 I get tremendous personal satisfaction from being able to provide a platform for others to speak about all the awesome stuff they have been doing, and help them construct their talks.

 Meetups are all about community, and their management teams benefit greatly from a wide range of ideas and experiences, including yours.
 So, if you ever have the opportunity to be the enabler of those sparks of enthusiasm, I would encourage you to give it a try!